wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/introduction-expressions/includes/2-get-started.md

 `convertFromUtc('2020-09-01T12:00:00Z','Eastern Standard Time')`

-With the complete formula, you can click OK to save your changes.
-Always be sure to click OK or UPDATE when editing an expression.
-If you click out of the inputs, you will lose your changes.
+With the complete formula, you can select OK to save your changes.
+Always be sure to select OK or UPDATE when editing an expression.
+If you select out of the inputs, you will lose your changes.
 Flow does not have autosave.

-With your first expression complete, you can now click Test in the top right-hand corner.
-Then click Save & Test.
-Click the Run flow button and then Done.
+With your first expression complete, you can now select Test in the top right-hand corner.
+Then select Save & Test. select the Run flow button and then Done.

 You should see the green bar that says "Your flow ran successfully."
 Expand the *Compose* action and you will see that the OUTPUTS is your date time converted to the new time zone.